HazekiahWon/HazekiahWon.github.io/_posts/2019-01-17-cuda-install.md

 Remember to choose the debian file.
 It's less prone to failure.
 ## step 2 Install
 `cd` your download path.
-It won't matter where you install the Type the following commands.
+It won't matter where you install the debian file, so no need to `mv` the file.

+Type the following commands.
 ```bash
 sudo dpkg -i cuda-repo-ubuntu1604-9-0-local_9.0.176-1_amd64.deb